A system-level approach to generalized feedback Nash equilibrium seeking in partially observed games: Introduction

 \section{Introduction}

 \IEEEPARstart{C}{yber-physical} systems are often comprised of many interacting subsystems each operated by a self-interested decision-making agent.
 Each agent should control its subsystem according to a feedback policy which is optimal, given its local objective, while still satisfying global requirements, given the policies applied to the other subsystems.
-However, because of the noncooperative and multi-objective nature of the problem, a traditional approach to policy synthesis is impractical.
-Dynamic game theory provides an alternative framework by explicitly accounting for the behaviour of these rational agents when deciding on their policies \cite{Basar1998}.
-Under this framework, the policy synthesis task translates to finding a profile of feedback policies (the \textit{strategies}) which are feasible and agreeable to all agents (the \textit{players}); that is, a strategic equilibrium.
-Game-theoretical approaches to online decision-making have found success in many applications including power systems \cite{Chen2010, MohsenianRad2010, Saad2012}, communication networks \cite{Pavel2012}, and multi-agent robotics \cite{Fisac2019, Spica2020, Wang2021}.
+However, due to the noncooperative and multi-objective nature of the problem, a traditional approach to policy synthesis becomes impractical.
+Dynamic game theory offers an alternative framework that explicitly accounts for the behavior of these rational agents when choosing their policies \cite{Basar1998}.
+Under this framework, the task translates to the search for a profile of feedback policies (the \textit{strategies}) which are feasible and agreeable to all agents (the \textit{players}); that is, a strategic equilibrium.
+Game-theoretical methods for online decision-making have found success in many applications, such as power systems \cite{Chen2010, MohsenianRad2010, Saad2012}, communication networks \cite{Pavel2012}, and multi-agent robotics \cite{Fisac2019, Spica2020, Wang2021}.